zynayumi/zynayumi/README.rst

      sudo ./uninstall.sh

-   Otherwise, if you do have a GNU/Linux (or perhaps OSX?) system, follow the remaining instructions below, you may need to modify them a bit to suits your operating system.
+   Otherwise, follow the remaining instructions below, you may need to modify them a bit to suits your operating system.

 2. Build libzynayumi::